TEAMuP-dev/HARP/model_validation/README.md

 configuration at all: inputs are synthesized from the model's `/controls` spec — a sine-sweep clip for audio tracks, a short MIDI file for MIDI tracks, and each control's declared default value for sliders, toggles, dropdowns, number boxes, and text boxes.
-So configuration is only needed to go beyond
-that: pinning specific control values, feeding real audio, adjusting the properties of the synthesized inputs, or inspecting outputs more deeply.
+A control declaring no default falls back to something valid for its type (its minimum, or the first dropdown choice), so every model is exercisable without configuration.
+Configuration is only needed to go beyond that: pinning specific control values, feeding real audio, adjusting the properties of the synthesized inputs, or inspecting outputs more deeply.

 ### Synthesized input properties